ElangoSubramani/Waitlist-Application/README.md

 <br>

-## Kindly check out my commit history
+## Acknowledgment

+This Repository was truly developed by me and is an original work  without copying or referencing code from any other repositories.
+Thank you for your understanding and trust in this project.
+And also I request you to check out my commit history for your reference.

 ### Reach me out!